Mother’s Day, lest we forget and receive a prickly phone call from Mum the day after, is fast approaching.

 If you want to generate even more buzz, you could invite diners to upload a photo of themselves enjoying their food or drinks with Mum at your cafe and tag your business in it.

 As well as the winning mum(s) coming back for more (and most likely bringing people with them), using social media as the method of entry will net your business a little extra online exposure.

 10. Free return meal for Mum

 Mother's Day promotions are a great way to turn a profit, but it's important to think beyond the day itself.

 Approach Mother's Day — and other significant calendar dates for that matter — as an opportunity to showcase your business and give customers a reason to come back on other days.
 A great way to do this is to present mums who dine with you a voucher for a free coffee, dessert or even main meal on her next visit.

 As well as pretty much guaranteeing yourself a returning customer, the majority of voucher-toting mums will bring (paying) friends or family with them when they return, and will be more likely to introduce your business to their friends.

 The great thing about days like Mother's Day is that, although they create an opportunity to promote your business, they're shorter-lived and slightly lower profile than key selling periods like Christmas.

 Use this to your advantage by trying out some slightly more creative ideas and measuring the effects — you might even come up with a winning formula that you can retool and reuse at other points in the year.

 Want to use social media to support your Mother's Day marketing efforts?
-Check out our low-cost social media tactics for more inspiration.
+Check out our complete social media guide for more inspiration.